Frequently Asked Questions

 or Gathering Place Education Centres tuition free?

-Eligible students will be at least 16 years old on July 1 of the school year, ordinarily resident in BC, and currently living in the lower mainland.
+Eligible students will be at least 16 years old on July 1 of the school year, ordinarily resident in BC, and currently living in the lower mainland for a settled purpose.
 Funding for most courses is provided by the Ministry of Education and is tuition free for Canadian citizens or permanent residents, or convention refugees, or refugee claimants who have not graduated from secondary school or are secondary school graduates under 19 years old.
 Graduated adults over 19 years old may be eligible to take English, Math and Science courses tuition free.

 Find out more information about courses for Graduated Adults here.

 Yes, secondary school students present an original Letter of Permission from their school Principal, and a copy of their current day school timetable to register for adult education.